 Rio Preto-Jacundà REDD+

-The community benefits of this project include: the potential for increased income generation through the development of agroforestry systems that produce high-value non-timber forest products; the improvement of housing and sanitary conditions; and the establishment of schools that provide child and adult learning services.
+The project also provides benefits to 130 families, including the potential for increased income generation; the improvement of housing and sanitary conditions; and the establishment of schools that provide child and adult learning services.
 Through the training of community members as health care agents, this project is also expected to provide significant improvements in community health by building capacity to monitor and control the most common and lethal diseases.

 - Protects a forest area and the biodiversity within

 Get our email updates to see how we’re protecting our planet’s most vulnerable and treasured destinations